apache/treasurer-site/content/pages/investment_policy.md

 ### Asset Class Guidelines

-Asset allocation will likely be the key determinant of the portfolio's total return over the long-term.
+Asset allocation will likely be the key determinant of the portfolio's total return over the long term.
 Thus, diversification of investment across multiple markets that are not similarly affected by economic, political, or social developments is highly desirable.
 A globally diversified portfolio with uncorrelated returns from various assets should reduce the variability of returns over time.
-Asset classes are not to be considered individually, rather, the inclusion or exclusion of any particular asset class shall be determined by its potential impact to the total portfolio.
+Asset classes are not to be considered individually; rather, the inclusion or exclusion of any particular asset class shall be determined by its potential impact on the total portfolio.

 The target asset allocation should provide an expected total return equal to or greater than the primary objective of the portfolio while